YYFR/starlet/README.md

 I used the Code Institute link https://formdump.codeinstitute.net/ to view submitted data from the contact form.

-Images have been downloaded straight from google chrome.
+Images have been downloaded directly from google chrome.

 - [FontAwesome](https://fontawesome.com/): The website uses FontAwesome for displaying icons.
 - [Google Fonts](https://fonts.google.com/): The website uses the "Inter" and "Playfair" fonts with a fallback of sans-serif.